20 SIMPLE CHRISTMAS TRADITIONS TO MAKE THE HOLIDAYS MEMORABLE

 Christmas is a special time.
 It brings mixed emotions for some and joy to many.
 A simpler Christmas can ease the stress and workload on you without compromising on the meaning or the wonderful memories and plenty of fun and laughter.

-I hope this list of 20 simple Christmas traditions that won’t break the bank will help you make a memorable Christmas without needing to spend lots of money or get yourself in debt that you later regret.
+I hope this list of 20 simple Christmas traditions will help you make a memorable Christmas without needing to stress lots, overwhelm yourself and spend too much money that you later regret.